Contact us for Reservation

 History of Honke Tankuma

-The history of Honke Tankuma dates back to 1928.
+The history of Honke Tankuma restaurant dates back to 1928.

-Over the years, we have steadily progressed based on our creed of "monmo" Kyoto cuisine.
+Over the years, we have steadily progressed based on our creed of serving "Monmo" Kyoto cuisine.

-In order to remain a leader in traditional Kyoto cuisine, we have continued to change with the times.
+In order to remain a leader in traditional Kyoto cuisine, we have continued to refine ourselves with the times.

 We will introduce its history here.